tyngsboroughrobotics/game-2022/README.md

 2. Clone the repository to your computer and open it in your favorite editor.
 3. Make changes as needed.
 4. Connect to your Wombat and use `install.sh` to copy the code to the robot.
+   - You'll need to enter the password to the Wombat (`wallaby` by default), or you can [use SSH keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2).
 5. Run the code from the program selector, or use `run.sh` to run it remotely.